Chicago Weather Alert: Severe Thunderstorms, Isolated Tornadoes Possible

 The greater threat is the western fringe of the Chicago area, but storms may persist as they move east toward the metro after midnight.

+As of midnight, storms had affected more than 22,000 ComEd customers, leaving them without power.

 Sunday will be breezy and much cooler with partly cloudy skies.
-High will reach 50 degrees.MORE NEWS: Shutting Down Eisenhower Expressway To Do Stunts Doesn't Even Warrant Penalties; Illinois Lawmakers Want To Change That
+High will reach 50 degrees.MORE NEWS: Man Shoots At Chicago Police Officers In West Pullman

 Rain may change to snow early Monday leading to minor accumulation of less than 2 inches.